Many Styles

 Flavor & Structure

-- Fruit: green apple, lemon, pear; warmer sites add peach and pineapple
+- Fruit: apple, lemon, pear; warmer = peach, pineapple

-- Oak: from steely stainless to toasty barrel-aged styles
+- Oak: ranges from none to toasty and rich

 Key Regions